getml/getml.com/src/docs/feature_engineering/feature_engineering.md

 The main difference between Relboost and Multirel is that Multirel aggregates columns, whereas Relboost aggregates *learnable weights*.

 Relboost addresses a problem with Multirel that is related to computational complexity theory: In Multirel, every column can be aggregated and/or used for generating a condition.
-That means that the number of possible features is \\(\mathcal{O}(n^2)\\) in the number of columns in the original tables.
+That means that the number of possible features is $\mathcal{O}(n^2)$ in the number of columns in the original tables.
 As a result, having twice as many columns will lead to a search space that is four times as large (in reality, it is a bit more complicated than that, but the basic point is true).

-Any computer scientist or applied mathematician will tell you that \\(\mathcal{O}(n^2)\\) is a problem.
+Any computer scientist or applied mathematician will tell you that $\mathcal{O}(n^2)$ is a problem.
 If you have tables with many columns, it might turn out to be a problem.
 Of course, this issue is not specific to Multirel: It is a very fundamental problem that you would also have, if you were to write your features by hand or use brute force.

 Relboost offers a way out of this dilemma: Because Relboost aggregates learnable weights and columns will only be used for conditions, but not for aggregation.
-So, now the search space is \\(\mathcal{O}(n)\\) in the number of columns in the original tables - much better.
+So, now the search space is $\mathcal{O}(n)$ in the number of columns in the original tables - much better.

 This might seem very theoretical, but it has considerable implications: From our experience with real-world data in various projects, we know that Relboost usually outperforms Multirel in terms of predictive accuracy *and* training time.